 The bitcoin generated free PR, which worked and continues to work as El Salvador makes headlines around the world.
 More importantly, it enabled remittances in Bitcoin, which is huge for El Salvador.
 Traditionally, remittances from overseas (about 24% of GDP) had to go through companies such as Western Union which charge exorbitant fees.

 Now, workers in the US can just buy Bitcoin and send it to their relatives in El Salvador.
-These relatives can then spend the Bitcoin freely in the country, or use one of hundreds of Bitcoin ATMs in the country which typically charge a premium of just 0.5%.
+These relatives can then spend the Bitcoin freely in the country or exchange it OTC at many places.

 This results in more money for Salvadoreans.
 The foreign middleman got cut out.